Maltob03/MaltobKit/content/docs/SharePDFView/index.md

 ## Why we need to convert a SwiftUI view into PDF?

-I was working on one of my project that basically generate something like a book page.
-One feature that i want to implement was to share this page but how?

-I tried with swiftUI sharelink but i was able to share the string and not a well formatted document.
-So i need something that allow me to generate a PDF.
+While working on one of my projects that involved generating content resembling a book page, I came across a requirement to share this page.
+But I faced a challenge: How could I share the content as a well-formatted document instead of just a string?
+I needed a solution that would allow me to generate a PDF.

 ## What you need to implement

-You are very lucky cause to implement this feature i made a lot of research and seems that no one has what i need...
-Until i found a great git repository !!

-This repository contain a perfect extension for a swiftui view that works perfectly.
+Fortunately, after conducting extensive research, I stumbled upon a fantastic GitHub repository that had exactly what I was looking for: a perfect extension for SwiftUI views.

 ## Extension

-An extension allow you to add methods to existing types, in this case View typoe, to make them do things they weren’t originally designed to do.
-So a best practice when you implement some extension is to create a folder called Extension in your XCode project.
-In this folder you will add some necessary files.
+Extensions in Swift allow you to add methods to existing types, such as the View type in this case, to make them do things they weren't originally designed to do.
+When implementing an extension, it's a best practice to create a folder called "Extension" in your Xcode project and place the necessary files inside it.

 ## Time to work

-Let's start creating a new swift file in the Extension folder, i called mine exportPDF.
-Inside this file you can paste this code:
+Let's start by creating a new Swift file in the Extension folder.
+I named mine ExportPDF.swift.
+Inside this file, you can paste the following code:

 ```swift
 import SwiftUI